 Learn MorePurpose-built for investigations involving trauma-exposed students and staff, producing accurate, complete accounts without causing secondary harm.

 Learn MoreA trauma-informed Title IX questioning guide that prevents re-traumatization, preserves memory accuracy, and produces documentation that holds up on appeal.
 Built for campus realities.
 Print-ready.
-Excerpted from the Strategic Title IX Interviewing course.
+Excerpted from the From Complaint to Finding course.

 ASC is bringing 24 years of New York State Police investigative discipline into Title IX, DASA, and student conduct work.
 We are looking for forward-thinking Title IX coordinators, deans of students, and institutional general counsel who want to bring this methodology into their campus environment while it is still being introduced to the education sector.
 Five founding institution spots are available.